SpencerLutz/Algo-Solutions/LeetCode/0001/README.md

 ## Hints
 - <details>
     <summary>Hint 1</summary>
-    Instead of thinking about the problem as searching every possible pair for one that works, we can think about it as figuring out if a valid pair exists for each element <code>n</code> of <code>nums</code>.
+    Instead of thinking about the problem as searching every possible pair for one that works, we can think about it as figuring out if a valid pair exists for any element <code>n</code> of <code>nums</code>.
   </details>
 - <details>
     <summary>Hint 2</summary>
-    What data structure allows us to both check if an value is in <code>nums</code> and retrieve its index in <code>O(1)</code> time?
+    What data structure allows us to both check if a value is in <code>nums</code> and retrieve its index in <code>O(1)</code> time?
   </details>
 - <details>
     <summary>Hint 3</summary>